 The selections of technical factors involved with the production of the radiographic image are presented in this course.
-Topics include density, contrast, recorded detail, distortion, film-screen combinations, grids, technique charts, exposures, tomography manual versus automatic magnification radiography.
+Topics include density, contrast, recorded detail, distortion, film-screen combinations, grids, technique charts, manual versus automatic exposures, tomography magnification radiography.
 The basics of radiographic film processing and the automatic film processor are also presented.
 The evaluation of diagnostic quality radiographs, causes of poor radiographic quality and steps needed for improvement of suboptimal images are included in this course.
-Prerequisite: RAD110 Co-requisite: RAD142

 This is the third clinical course in the sequential twelve course series for students to continue performing more of the competency based system exams chosen from the A.R.R.T. list in the upper extremity category, which include: thumb or finger, hand, wrist and forearm.
 Students are scheduled to attend a clinical affiliate site for eight hours per day on Tuesdays and Thursdays (or on an alternate schedule as assigned).
 Please refer to RAD132 for related information.
-Prerequisite: RAD142 Co requisite: RAD145